cngzhn06/ReactNative-RestaurantAPP/README.md

-# React Native Restaurant Finder Uygulaması
+# React Native Restaurant Finder Application

-Bu uygulama, React Native kullanılarak geliştirilmiş bir restoran bulucu uygulamasıdır.
-Uygulama, Yelp API'sini kullanarak fiyatlarına göre restoranları üç farklı kategoride listeleyerek kullanıcılara sunar: "Ucuz", "Uygun" ve "Pahalı".
+This application is a restaurant locator app developed using React Native.
+The app utilizes the Yelp API to list restaurants in three different categories based on their prices: "Cheap", "Moderate", and "Expensive".

-## Nasıl Çalıştırılır
+## How to Run

-1. Proje dosyalarını bilgisayarınıza klonlayın.
+1. Clone the project files to your computer.
-2. Gerekli bağımlılıkları yüklemek için terminalde proje klasörüne gidin ve `npm install` komutunu çalıştırın.
+2. Navigate to the project folder in the terminal and run the `npm install` command to install necessary dependencies.
-3. Yelp API'ye erişim için API_URL ve API_TOKEN değişkenlerini ayarlamak için `hooks/useResult.js` dosyasını düzenleyin.
-API detayları için Yelp API geliştirici sitesini ziyaret edebilirsiniz.
+3. To access the Yelp API, set the API_URL and API_TOKEN variables by editing the `hooks/useResult.js` file.
+You can find API details by visiting the Yelp API developer site.

-## Kullanım
+## Usage

-Uygulama, kullanıcıya farklı konumlarda restoran arama imkanı sunar.
-Arama konumunu değiştirmek için `hooks/useResult.js` dosyasındaki `location` kısmını güncelleyebilirsiniz.
+The app allows users to search for restaurants in different locations.
+You can modify the search location by updating the `location` section in the `hooks/useResult.js` file.

-## Restoran Kategorileri
+## Restaurant Categories

-- **Ucuz:** Bu kategoride fiyatı uygun olan restoranlar listelenir.
+- **Cheap:** Lists restaurants with affordable prices.
-- **Uygun:** Orta seviye fiyat aralığındaki restoranlar burada bulunur.
+- **Moderate:** Displays restaurants in the mid-price range.
-- **Pahalı:** Daha yüksek fiyat aralığına sahip restoranlar bu kategoride yer alır.
+- **Expensive:** Shows restaurants with higher price ranges.

-## Restoran Detayları
+## Restaurant Details

-Her restoranın detay sayfasında aşağıdaki bilgilere erişilebilir:
+Accessible information on each restaurant's detail page includes:

-- Restoran İsmi
+- Restaurant Name
-- Telefon Numarası
+- Phone Number
-- Açık/Kapalı Durumu
+- Open/Closed Status